- Copywriting Services

 Today I’ve been working on a brochure for an online security company that offers multi-factor authentication services for verifying identities such as for online banking.
 The client provided an old brochure for background and some notes on talking points for the new brochure.
 I also did some research on my own.

-Yesterday I wrote a landing page for a company that makes boots for horses.
+Last month I wrote a landing page for a company that makes boots for horses.
 The boots help keep their legs from swelling after a workout.
-And these particular boots have a unique feature — pockets to hold ice to further reduce inflammation.
+And these particular horse boots have a unique feature — pockets to hold ice to further reduce inflammation in the horse’s joints.

-In a phone conversation, the client told me all about the boots and then directed me to his YouTube video.
-The video was of his 11-year-old daughter putting boots on her horse’s legs to show how easily they go on, which is key point he wanted his landing page to communicate.
+In a phone conversation, the client told me all about the horse boots and then directed me to his YouTube video.
+The video showed his 11-year-old daughter putting the boots on her horse’s legs to demonstrate how easily they go on, which is a key point he wanted his landing page to communicate.
+In just a few days, he had his copy completed and his landing page online and generating sales!

 Sometimes I prepare a questionnaire for a client and ask them to either write out the answers or call to discuss them.
 Last week I took this approach with a cargo-shipping company based in Saudi Arabia.
 My client contact chose to write out her answers.
 While her written English was less than perfect, she laid out the pertinent facts extremely well, making it easy for me to then compose her website copy.